 Our approach recognizes that multi-vendor network operations and multi-cloud integration will be required.
 Our strategic relationships will help establish key team members that we will work with closely to develop scalable solutions, but our open system, standards-based approach is designed for inclusion of additional industry players as well.

 At Lockheed Martin, we are also committed to doing our part to grow the STEM talent pipeline.

-It is important that we accelerate the pace of innovation in our industry and encourage people in the STEM fields to apply their skills to the urgent national challenges that we take on at Lockheed Martin.
+It's important we accelerate the pace of industry innovation and encourage people in the STEM fields to apply their skills to the urgent national challenges that we take on at Lockheed Martin.